joelnitta/nectandra_ferns/README.md

 Code repostitory to run analyses and generate figures and manuscript for Nitta et al. "A taxonomic and molecular survey of the pteridophytes of the Nectandra Reserve, Costa Rica".

 All code is in [R](https://cran.r-project.org/).
 The [drake package](https://ropensci.github.io/drake/) is used to manage the workflow.
-To run all analyses and generate the manuscript, simply [clone this repository](https://git-scm.com/book/en/v2/Git-Basics-Getting-a-Git-Repository) and run `make.R`.
+To run all analyses and generate the manuscript, [clone this repository](https://git-scm.com/book/en/v2/Git-Basics-Getting-a-Git-Repository) and run `make.R`.

 ## NCBI Entrez API key